Ntropish/slaw/readme.md

 for more dynamic and creative ways of generating sound.
 These interface choices diverge from the more hardware-like interfaces seen in traditional DAWs but seem like they will be far more effective.

-Initially Slaw was being developed on Electron but after further research it seems that won't be necessary.
-Eventually it will be moved to a standard web app.
+Slaw was initially created on electron and is currently being developed against Chrome.
+Because the Web Audio API used by Slaw is fairly new

 Install by cloning the repository and running `yarn` or `npm install` in the root directory.